JetBrains/amper/docs/src/user-guide/plugins/quick-start.md

 Here we are going to learn how to write a toy build plugin in Amper that exposes some *external* build‑time data to the application by generating sources.

-Our plugin would be able to parse a `.properties` file and generate Kotlin properties out of it.
+Our plugin should be able to parse a `.properties` file and generate Kotlin properties out of it.
 Later we may implement additional features.
+We will name our plugin `build-config`.

 ### Basic example

-We will name our plugin `build-config`.
-We are going to add it to our existing project.

-Let's take a look at the whole project structure we aim for in advance:
+Let's start with the following project structure:

 <!-- We use python here just to enable annotations -->
 ```python
 <root>/